 In the field of AI, everything around is actually very different.

 Unlike DevOps, the MLOps is much more experimental at its core.
 During the whole workflow, Machine Learning engineers try different features, parameters, model architectures.
-It is important not only to version the whole code but also being able to reproduce previously obtained results.
+Therefore, it is important not only to version the whole code but also to reproduce previously obtained results.

-When we deploy our models, the constant flow of new data causes the decrease of accuracy over time, which is not the case with the regular software.
-That is why we need to retrain and deploy again models that theoretically work properly (with no bugs) but have a significant drop of the performance.
+When we deploy our models, the constant flow of new data causes a decrease in accuracy over time, which is not the case with regular software.
+That is why we need to retrain and deploy again models that theoretically work properly (with no bugs) but have a significant drop in performance.

-When it comes to computing resources, we need to be aware that Machine learning experiments can be very heavy workloads.
+When it comes to computing resources, we need to be aware that Machine learning experiments can be hefty workloads.
 So unlike regular software, there is a need to run stuff on large machines from day one.
-Very often there is a need to change workstations depending on the traffic.
+So very often, there is a need to change workstations depending on the traffic.

-In the DevOps environment mainly infrastructure is under constant supervision.
-In MLOps there is a need to take care of the model itself constantly checking what happens with parameters and metrics in order to retrain when needed.
+In the DevOps environment, infrastructure is mainly under constant supervision.
+On the other hand, in MLOps, there is a need to take care of the model itself, constantly checking what happens with parameters and metrics to retrain when needed.

 The awareness of Machine Learning operations is constantly growing.
-More and more companies are providing their services on top of AI which requires them to automate processes.
-We can also feel that the whole movement empowers the industry bringing to life new tools.
-Everything in order to become much more clever and efficient as a Data Scientist.
+More and more companies are providing their services on top of AI, which requires them to automate processes.
+We can also feel that the whole movement empowers the industry, bringing to life new tools—everything to become much more clever and efficient as a Data Scientist.

-We need to be aware that unlike ‘normal software’, Machine Learning models need to be treated with a different set of practices and tools.
-It is all about implementing Continuous integration flow into Data Science workflow.
+Unlike ' normal software,' we need to be aware that, unlike ‘normal software,’ Machine Learning models need to be treated with a different set of practices and tools.
+It is all about implementing Continuous integration flow into the Data Science workflow.